The Park City home buying guide:

 Is there any advantage to not using an Agent to purchase new construction?

 No. There is no financial advantage for you to buy directly from the builder.
 Builders usually are represented by a real estate broker and the listing agreement and compensation has already been predetermined and the listing contract signed.
 This is referred to as a “single-price” policy meaning you will be charged the same price whether your interests are represented by an Agent or not.
 Just as in any resale, the Seller pays your Buyer's Agent.
 Item to note: There are some builders that require your Agent accompany you on your first visit to the builder’s sales office or they will not pay your representative’s fee leaving you with no representation.
+Quick story: I recently helped navigate getting a new construction home under contract while many other buyers were left in line.
+In a new development, there were only a handful of highly desirable homes being released every few weeks with a waiting line.
+I was able to position my client where we were able to get under contract and save her $30,000 from what she originally budgeted.

 During the Property Search, Derrik Carlson will . . .